 20. Pose Your Clients for Portraits

-Although we all love the beautiful candid shots, you still want to ensure you have confidently excellent shots for safety.
+Although we all love beautiful candid shots, you still want to ensure you have confidently excellent shots for safety.
 This requires posing your couple and their party for the portraits!
-Adhere to portrait posing rules, even when capturing newlywed shots.
+Adhere to portrait-posing rules, even when capturing newlywed shots.

 21. Use Hands for Emotional Connections

 Oftentimes, the best angles are the most obtrusive ones.
-Such as, the couple walking down the aisle.
-You have to capture your shots, but the wedding still has to be enjoyable for the guests and couple.
+Such as the couple walking down the aisle.
+You must capture your shots, but the wedding must be enjoyable for the guests and couple.

 So the happy medium is to be quick with it!
-Hop in to the position you need for a shot or two, and then quickly hop out before it becomes obnoxious and a disruption.
+Hop into the position you need for a shot or two, then quickly hop out before it becomes obnoxious and disruptive.

 23. It’s Okay to Fix in Post Processing

-Mistakes happen- and that’s okay.
-It’s perfectly alright to rely on post processing to fix certain things that were otherwise out of your control (and never be ashamed to do that).
-Get a good grasp on photo editing software, such as Adobe Photoshop and Adobe Lightroom.
+Mistakes happen, and that’s okay.
+It’s perfectly alright to rely on post-processing to fix certain things that were otherwise out of your control (and never be ashamed to do that).
+Get a good grasp of photo editing software, such as Adobe Photoshop and Adobe Lightroom.

 Post-Wedding